mysven/docs/GettingStartedJobAdEnrichments.md

   from the job seeker
 - Returns the found soft skills/traits that the employer requests from the job seeker
 - Returns the found places of work (city names, districts, country names, names of subway stations and shuttle stations)
-- Handles misspelled terms
+- Handles singular, plural and misspelled terms
-- Handles singular/plural terms
 - Handles extraction of compound words, for example ‘hälsovård’ in ‘hälso- och sjukvård’
 - Provides a synonym dictionary with job titles, competences, traits and places of work.
 The same synonym dictionary is used in the API for term extraction    and translation between synonyms.
 The dictionary is built with a bottom up approach, and only contains labor market terms that have been found in actual job ads.